-Non-governmental organisation Pro Asyl criticised the minister's decision, saying the resumed individual assessments would slow the process and trap refugees "in months-long waiting loops".
+Non-governmental organisation Pro Asyl criticised the minister's decision to toughen entry criteria, saying the resumed individual assessments would slow the process and trap refugees "in months-long waiting loops".

 Pro Asyl head Guenter Burkhardt also argued it was irresponsible to send people back to strife-torn Afghanistan, arguing that the country has "no regions that can be considered permanently secure".